jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

     (iii) in any other case, every iwi or hapū that in the opinion of the Agency will or may be affected by the declaration, variation, or revocation; and
   (b) is satisfied that the declaration, variation, or revocation should be made.
 (7) Subsection (6) does not limit the ability of the Agency to take similar action in respect of any other population group.
-(8) Before making a declaration under subsection (1) or varying or revoking a declaration under subsection (4), the Agency must consult any regional council or territorial authority that may be affected by the proposed declaration, variation, or revocation and, if the road concerned is within Auckland, the Agency must also consult Auckland Transport and the Auckland Council.
+(8) Before making a declaration under subsection (1) or varying or revoking a declaration under subsection (4), the Agency must consult any regional council or territorial authority that may be affected by the proposed declaration, variation, or revocation and,—
+  (a) if the road concerned is within Auckland, the Agency must also consult Auckland Transport and the Auckland Council; and (b) if the road concerned is within a project area for a specified development project, the Agency must also consult Kāinga Ora–Homes and Communities.
 (9) A declaration, variation, or revocation made under this section comes into force on a date to be specified in the relevant Gazette notice.
 (10) A road declared to be a State highway under section 11 of the National Roads Act 1953 or section 60 of the Government Roading Powers Act 1989 (formerly known as the Transit New Zealand Act 1989), and having that status under either Act immediately before the commencement of this section, is to be treated as having been declared to be a State highway under this section.